-- (C) Provide an alternate water supply or treatment if the cleanup action does not protect an existing use of the groundwater.
+- affected by the hazardous substances and to prevent the migration of the hazardous substances.
+This includes barriers or hydraulic control through groundwater pumping, or both; and - (C) Provide an alternate water supply or treatment if the cleanup action does not protect an existing use of the groundwater.
 A cleanup action is not protective of an existing use if a hazardous substance concentration exceeds the protective groundwater concentration for that use. - (d) Public concerns and tribal rights and interests.
-For Ecology-conducted or Ecologysupervised remedial actions, Ecology must consider the following when selecting a cleanup action: - Public concerns, including the concerns of vulnerable populations and overburdened communities, identified under WAC 173-340-600(13) and (14); and - (ii) Indian tribes' rights and interests in their tribal lands identified under WAC 173-340-620.

-(4) Determining whether a cleanup action provides for a reasonable restoration time frame.
+For Eecology-conducted or Eecology-supervised remedial actions, Eecology mustwill consider the following when selecting a cleanup action: - (i) Public concerns, including the concerns of vulnerable populations and overburdened communities, identified under WAC 173-340-600(13) and (14); and - (ii) Indian tribes' rights and interests in their tribal lands identified under WAC 173-340-620. - (4) Determining whether a cleanup action provides for a reasonable restoration time frame. - (a) Purpose.

-(a) Purpose.
 The restoration time frame is the period of time needed for a cleanup action to achieve cleanup levels at the point of compliance (see WAC 173-340-200).
-This subsection specifies the requirements and procedures for determining whether a cleanup action alternative provides for a reasonable restoration time frame, as required under subsection (3)(a)(ix) of this section.
+This subsection specifies the requirements and procedures for determining whether a cleanup action alternative provides for a reasonable restoration time frame, as required under subsection (3)(a)(ix) of this section. - (b) Applicability. - (i) Whether evaluation required.

-(b) Applicability.

-(i) Whether evaluation required.
 An evaluation of whether a cleanup action alternative provides a reasonable restoration time frame must be conducted unless a model remedy is selected as the cleanup action.
-The evaluation must be conducted regardless of which administrative option in WAC 173-340-510 is used to conduct remedial action at the site.

-(ii) Evaluation requirements.

-- (A) For restoration of environmental media other than sediment, the evaluation must be conducted in accordance with this subsection; - (B) For restoration of sediment, the evaluation must be conducted in accordance with WAC 173-204-570(5). - (c) Evaluation.
+The evaluation must be conducted regardless of which administrative option in WAC 173-340-510 is used to conduct remedial action at the site. - (ii) Evaluation requirements. - (A) For restoration of environmental media other than sediment, the evaluation must be conducted in accordance with this subsection; - (B) For restoration of sediment, the evaluation must be conducted in accordance with WAC 173-204-570(5). - (c) Evaluation.
 To determine whether a cleanup action alternative provides for a reasonable restoration time frame, the following factors must be considered at a minimum: - (i) Potential risks posed by the site to human health and the environment, including vulnerable populations and overburdened communities;